 - You do not need professional help for improving your abilities: in that case, we have these marvellous professionals called teachers.

-- You have no money to hire a teacher or tutor anyway. 💸
+- You have no money to hire a language teacher anyway. 💸

 - You have time and patience to seep through the vast pool of wanna-be language exchangers.
 Or…